azanium/generator-astro/README.md

 Generator Project for building RESTful APIs and microservices using Node.js, Express and Docker support.

+## Wishlists

+ - Use winston and winston-cloudwatch for AWS support

 ## Features

  - No transpilers, just vanilla javascript